1. Home

 Components of an energy audit

-• Blower door test: This test measures air leaks and drafts in the home and identifies areas that need to be sealed.
+• Blower door test: This measures air leaks and drafts in the home and identifies areas that need to be sealed.

 • Thermographic scanning: This scan effectively identifies whether heat is lost through the walls, doors, or windows.